sukun1045/clustering_and_recognition/README.md

 `--num_actions`: unique number of actions specified for tested sequence (2 to 8 for CMU, 2 to 15 for H3.6M).

+`--unique`: boolean, are all actions in the sequence uniuqe or not, default is 'True'.

+`--actions`: a string to define your own actions, default is `random`.
+Instead of randomly choose actions, you can specify a list that contains names of actions you want to show in the testing video.
+For CMU dataset, you can choose any action from `['walking', 'running', 'jumping', 'soccer', 'basketball', 'directing_traffic', 'washwindow', 'basketball_signal']`.
+For H3.6M dataset, you can choose any action from `['walking', 'directions', 'discussion', 'eating', 'greeting', 'phoning', 'posing', 'purchases', 'sitting', 'sittingdown', 'smoking', 'takingphoto', 'waiting', 'walkingdog','walkingtogether']`.

 `--learning_rate`: float number, default is `0.001`

 `--batch_size`: interger number for choosing size of training batch,default is `16`